-He is an academic economist with a doctorate in physics who has spent the past twenty-two years teaching at a law school.
+David Friedman is an academic economist with a doctorate in physics, retired from twenty-three years teaching in a law school.
 His first book, The Machinery of Freedom: Guide to a Radical Capitalism, was published in 1973 and includes a description of how a society with property rights and without government might function.
-Throughout his works, he offers a consequentialist defense of libertarianism.
+There as elsewhere, he offers a consequentialist defense of libertarianism.

-He is also the author of two novels, and, with his wife, has self-published a medieval and renaissance cookbook, and a book related to their hobby of historical recreation.
+His most recent non-fiction book is Legal Systems Very Different from Ours, covering systems from Periclean Athens through modern Amish and Romany.
+He is also the author of three novels, one commercially published and two self-published, and, with his wife, a self-published medieval and renaissance cookbook and a larger self-published book related to their hobby of historical recreation.

 Much of his published work, including journal articles, essays, drafts of forthcoming work, and the full text of several books, can be read on his web page: www.daviddfriedman.com.